mkenney/docker-devenv/README.md

              from the same location as the .vimrc file.

 # COMMANDS
-     Available commands 'devenv' can execute.
+     Available commands 'dev' can execute.
 Most commands accept the optional TARGET or PATH arguments.
 TARGET refers to the name of the instance you are manipulating and PATH refers to the working directory that gets mounted into the /src directory in the instance.